rwaples/Copenhagen/Files/day1.md

 2	109000573	C	A	C	0.010295	47
 2	109000721	T	C	T	0.017223	43
 ```
+The columns are: chromosome, position, major allele, minor allele, reference allele, allele frequency, p-value for SNP calling (if -SNP-pval was called), number of individuals with data.

 How many entries (potential SNps) you have?
 ```